testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 - Check all tests are passing
 - Check commit message is following [Conventional Commit specification](https://www.conventionalcommits.org/en/v1.0.0/)

-If you ever need to update a snapshot, you can run `npm run test:update`

 ## Rule naming conventions

 Based on [ESLint's Rule Naming Conventions](https://eslint.org/docs/developer-guide/working-with-rules#rule-naming-conventions), you must follow these rules: